johnib/ravendb-mcp/memory-bank/productContext.md

 ### Authentication

-- Certificate-based authentication (PFX or PEM)
 - Non-secured mode (no authentication)
+- *Note: Certificate-based authentication will be added in a future update*

 ### Connection Management